Sports journalism: 20th century

 Sports journalists rely on photographs of key action shots of games (such as this photo of an ice hockey goal being scored) to bring visual imagery to their audience while reporting on sports stories.

 The 1920s has been called the "Golden Age of American Sports".
 Baseball became the national pastime, college football became popular, and radio and newspaper coverage increased.
-The New York Herald was the first newspapers to publishing consistent sports coverage.
-The New York World in 1883 was the first newspaper to have a full times sports department.
+The New York Herald was the first newspaper to publish consistent sports coverage.
+The New York World in 1883 was the first newspaper to have a full-time sports department.
 The following period from 1880 to 1920 saw a massive increase in sports coverage in publications.
 A study showed that in 1880 only 0.4 percent of space in the newspaper was dedicated to sports.
 By the 1920s, that proportion had risen to 20 percent.
 During this time, newspapers focused mainly on play by play coverage and game recaps of the sport events.
 Local publications started hiring beat reporters who were tasked with following all developments pertaining to the team.
 This included traveling with the team and interviewing the players.
 Teams also started constructing dedicated sections called press box in the stadiums for the press to sit and record notes on the game.

 As technology introduced new developments like the radio, television and the internet, the focus of sports coverage shifted from the play by play to statistical analysis of the game and background pieces on the players.
 This was also coupled with a massive increase in sports amongst the general public.
 The increased popularity of football, basketball and hockey meant more content to publish and more interested readers to publish to.
 This led to the creation of journals like Sports Illustrated, first published in 1954, was one of the first publications to solely focus on sports.
 Sports Illustrated was the brainchild of Henry Lucre who felt that the established publishers at the time were not taking advantage of the public's massive appetite for sports.
 With weekly issues, Sports Illustrated was able to produce more classic journalistic pieces as the writers had more time to research and conduct longer interview sit downs with players and coaches.